 The combination of these two planets is commonly linked with sacrifice, duty and suffering from feelings of guilt.
 Inadequacy and a feeling of depression is common when one cannot live up to their ideals.
-The planets can combine, in various ways, the yearning for higher meaning, unity and connection associated with the watery realm of Neptune, with the forces of separation, boundaries and concrete reality related to Saturn.
+The planets combine the yearning for higher meaning, unity and connection associated with the watery realm of Neptune, with the forces of separation, boundaries and concrete reality related to Saturn.
 Sometimes they have a sinking feeling they have lost something precious or irreplaceable.
 A sense of hopelessness that makes it incredibly hard to connect to a higher source for a spiritual refill.

 Neptune has a talent for putting its finger on collective feelings.
 Poets, artists and writers are all challenged to create something and offer their gifts to the greater whole.
 We may also treat Saturn's influence in the chart as a need to be an authority in some area of life.
 Saturn-Neptune might be drawn to artistic and creative areas, leaving a lasting achievement in the imaginative realm.
 Similarly, they may feel pulled towards healing and medicine, charity work, or spiritualist matters.